g-eoj/ssu_preserves/README_UPDATED.md

 # SHIP 2017 Project

+## Updates to Classify

+The following improvements were made to classify.py in order to further validate the model's performance

 ### Updates to classify.py

 classify.py now given an image will apply distortions to it and will make a prediction based on the average